Exotic Ants of the Southeastern United States [Southeastern ants] [Southeastern ants-Pests]

 Tapinoma litorale Wheeler (FL) (introduced?-Bahamas?)

-Tapinoma melanocephalum (Fabricius) (FL, LA, MO, MS, NC) (introduced-Indo-Pacific area, pest)
+Tapinoma melanocephalum (Fabricius) (FL, GA, LA, MO, MS, NC, SC) (introduced-Indo-Pacific area, pest)

 Technomyrmex difficilis Forel (FL, GA, LA, MO, NC, SC) (previously misidentified as T. albipes (Smith), see Wetterer, 2008) (introduced-Old World Tropics, pest)